How Smart Are Chihuahuas?

 How to Determine Dog Intelligence

 How do you truly determine how smart a dog is?
-One limitation with Coren’s list was that it was only based on one type of intelligence: working intelligence.
-Measuring a dog’s intelligence must take many factors into consideration, not just how well they obey commands.
+One limitation of Coren’s list was that it was only based on one type of intelligence: working intelligence.

 There are 3 main types of intelligence:

-- Instinctive intelligence: a dog’s inborn abilities like herding, guarding, or hunting
+• Instinctive intelligence: a dog’s inborn abilities like herding, guarding, or hunting

-- Adaptive intelligence: how well a dog solves problems
+• Adaptive intelligence: how well a dog solves problems

-- Working intelligence: the ability to follow orders and learn from humans.
+• Working intelligence: the ability to follow orders and learn from humans

 The reason that Chihuahuas ranked near the bottom of Coren’s list is because they rank very low on working intelligence.
-This is due to their small size and lack of hunting and guarding instincts.

 If adaptive and instinctive intelligence had been included, our Chis might have done much better.